Garth Brooks accused of rape in lawsuit from hair-and-makeup artist

 The suit says that he then proceeded as though nothing had happened and expected her to do his hair and makeup immediately after.

-She alleges that earlier in 2019, when she was at Brooks' home, he had appeared naked in front of her, grabbed her hands, and put them on his genitals.
+The woman’s lawsuit alleges that earlier in 2019 when she was at Brooks’ home, he had appeared naked in front of her, grabbed her hands, and put them on his genitals.

-The lawsuit says that Brooks filed his own preemptive lawsuit in federal court in Mississippi last month, in which both him and the woman are anonymous.
+Brooks filed a preemptive lawsuit in federal court in Mississippi last month, in which both him and the woman are anonymous.

 In court filings in that case, the plaintiff, going by John Doe, says the allegations are “wholly untrue,” and he first learned of them in July when she threatened to publicly sue him unless he gave her millions of dollars.

+Watch: ‘It’s so horrible and heartbreaking’: Parents outraged after teacher misconduct arrest in Lake Mary

-He asks a judge to stop the woman from “intentional infliction of emotional distress, defamation, and false light invasion of privacy.”
+He asked a judge to stop the woman from “intentional infliction of emotional distress, defamation, and false light invasion of privacy.”

+“For the last two months, I have been hassled to no end with threats, lies, and tragic tales of what my future would be if I did not write a check for many millions of dollars,” Brooks’ statement said.
+“It has been like having a loaded gun waved in my face.”

+Brooks said he filed the case anonymously “for the sake of families on both sides.”

 The woman’s suit also says Brooks exposed himself to her many other times and talked about sexual fantasies with her and sent her explicit text messages.